-Standard Examples of Evidence Score Descriptors 1.1 There is a named senior board level lead to take Named in Safeguarding Policy Inadequate No Evidence Submitted / No named person within organisation leadership responsibility for the organisations safeguarding arrangements Attendance at LSCB if applicable or similar forums. applicable or similar Requires Improvement Named person but not widely known or advertised Infrequent attendance at safeguarding forums Promotion of role within and external to organisation on a regular basis.
+Standard Examples of Evidence Score Descriptors 1.1 There is a named senior board level lead to take Named in Safeguarding Policy Inadequate No Evidence Submitted / No named person within organisation leadership responsibility for the organisations Attendance at LSCB if applicable or similar Requires Improvement Named person but not widely known or advertisedInfrequent attendance at safeguarding forums safeguarding arrangements forums. • Promotion of role within and external to organisation on a regular basis.
 Good Widely advertised named person who attends MASA or similar forums to promote safeguarding Job description states role and responsibilities ensures safeguarding policies and procedures are in place Ultimately responsible for compliance with Section 11 Understanding of key legislation and guidance

 Standard Examples of Evidence Score Descriptors Actively promoting a safeguarding culture.
 Job description contains roles and responsibilities of designated person.
 Has received training in safeguarding.
 Training records appropriate and up-to-date.
-Legally responsible person for safeguarding within the organisation Outstanding Good plus :- Takes lead in organisation for safeguarding Has undertaken personal training and a number of initiatives to champion a safeguarding culture Attends and runs forums at which safeguarding practice is developed and improved Provides support to the workforce in safeguarding issues This is monitored and reviewed as a part of supervision 1.2 There is a designated professional for Named individuals and evidence of Inadequate No evidence submitted / No named person within organisation safeguarding clearly named within the organisation.
-Their role is to champion safeguarding and child protection including: dissemination.
+Legally responsible person for safeguarding within the organisation Outstanding Good plus :- Takes lead in organisation for safeguarding Has undertaken personal training and a number of initiatives to champion a safeguarding culture Attends and runs forums at which safeguarding practice is developed and improved Provides support to the workforce in safeguarding issues This is monitored and reviewed as a part of supervision 1.2 There is a designated professional for safeguarding clearly named Named individuals and evidence of dissemination.
+Inadequate Requires No evidence submitted / No named person within organisation There is evidence of a designated professional named within within the organisation.
 Inclusion in induction.
-Inclusion in newsletter and other staff communications.
-Requires Improvement There is evidence of a designated professional named within the organisation.
-The designated professional is not widely known in the organisation and their safeguarding role and responsibilities are not clearly articulated in their job description Maintaining a sound knowledge of legislation & guidance Communicating to staff Holding managers to account Named within Policy and Procedures Identified within Job description Good There is a designated professional named within the organisation.
-The designated professional is widely known in the organisation and their safeguarding role and responsibilities are clearly articulated in their job description Ensures safeguarding policies and procedures are in place, oversees compliance with Section 11.
+Improvement the organisation.
+Their role is to champion safeguarding and child protection including: Inclusion in newsletter and other staff communications.
+The designated professional is not widely known in the organisation and their safeguarding role and responsibilities are not clearly articulated in their job description Maintaining a sound knowledge of legislation & guidance Named within Policy and Procedures Identified within Job Good There is a designated professional named within the organisation.
+The designated professional is widely known in the Communicating to staffHolding managers to account description ating to staff description organisation and their safeguarding role and responsibilities are clearly articulated in their job description account Ensures safeguarding policies and procedures are in place, oversees compliance with Section 11.